minghunghw/Intel16-OpenTitanSoC/sim/README.md

 ```
 make dve TEST=<test_name>
 ```
-### How to do regression test
+### How to do regression test in unit folder
 -----------------------------------------------------------

-The regression test will run all the files in the variable `TEST` in `regression.sh`, type
+The regression test will run all the files in the variable `TEST` of `regression.sh`, type
 ```
 ./regression.sh
 ```